barbagroup/CFDPython/README.md

 ###Installing Python

-The core of this mini-course is built around [Jupyter(formerly IPython) notebooks](https://jupyter-notebook.readthedocs.org/en/latest/notebook.html), an interactive computational environment which is run in a web-browser.
+The core of this mini-course is built around [Jupyter(formerly IPython) notebooks](https://jupyter-notebook.readthedocs.org/en/latest/notebook.html), an interactive computational environment that is run in a web-browser.

 ####Anaconda